alanxoc3/etah-layout/README.md

-# Etah Layout
+# Hatel Layout
-The Etah layout is a keyboard layout that maps keys on a piano to keys on a computer keyboard.
+The Hatel layout is a keyboard layout that maps keys on a piano to keys on a computer keyboard.

 ## Current Progress